fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: content ::

-- On one side, **for simulations LHCb plans to offload certain calculations to GPUs.
-GPUs are treated as accelerators**.
+- On one side, **for simulations** *LHCb plans to offload certain calculations to GPUs*: **GPUs are treated as accelerators**.
     - While doing so, the CPU waits (and the GPU waits to be given something to do).
-    - It means that heterogeneous nodes a-la HPCs will actually be needed (while as of now, they are more like an annoyance)
+    - **It means, IMHO, that heterogeneous nodes a-la HPCs will actually be welcome (while as of now, they are more like an annoyance)**
     - Clearly, the processing efficiency will need to be calculated differently wrt to what we do now.
 - **Training on ML** is instead a rather "different beast".
 On one side, it has the chance of yielding higher GPU efficiency, but:
-    - it is unclear if we'll even need to run ML "on the Grid" (how often do we need to re-train?).
+    - it is unclear if we'll even need to run ML "on the Grid" (how often do we need to re-train?)
     - at first it does not seem to fit in our model of jobs-with-inputs (which is of course everyone's model)